 Here’s a simple, rough outline that is infinitely scalable if the right people are grouped into the right teams (which can be tricky – it is often not intuitive how to do this given that it often requires a matrix organizational hierarchy).

-- Every two weeks, manage the backlog with the team.
+Every week or two, manage the backlog with the team.
 Team members look at what new work has come in, what needs to be prioritized and “rough out” specific features/stories/tasks as they see fit.

 That’s it, that’s the process.
 Of course there is more work to do – there will be demos and proposals and testing and etc. But those are just mechanics/execution/”the work” – good engineers working with good managers know how to do all that stuff.
 They don’t need a process to tell them how to do it.